spencershepard/Windows-custom-image/README.md

 # Creating custom windows ISO
 You can create a custom Windows installation image that includes your prefered software and settings.
+This is useful for repetitive Windows installations.
 Once you have the 'Technician Machine' (in this case, a Hyper-V VM) set up, it's relatively painless to update and create a new ISO.
+If you're looking for the windows equivalent of Kali Live, look into Windows To Go via Rufus (see notes below).

 ## Prepare Host Machine